Sahalahti (former municipality)

 Sahalahti is a former municipality of Finland.
 It was located in the province of Western Finland and was part of the Pirkanmaa region.
 The municipality had a population of 2,229 (2003) and covered an area of 171.96 km² of which 35.09 km² was water.
 The population density was 16.3 inhabitants per km².
-Sahalahti joined to Kangasala on January 1, 2005.
-Its original administrative center was the village by the same name.
+Sahalahti joined to Kangasala on January 1 2005.ref name=uppslagsverket/> Its original administrative center was the village by the same name.